DeanLeong/production-ready-react/readme.md

 These snippets are really helpful for generating boilerplate code and helping you work through a feature or idea quickly!

-#### Prop Types

-React has an extra feature called `propTypes` that we can install and use in our components.

-Adding prop types is really something that we do for consistency internally.
-It has no effect on the functionality of our application, it's simply to signal to various developers working on your team what each component is allowed to receive as props.

-You can imagine that this is especially useful when working on larger applications, in an area of the codebase that you're unfamiliar with.

 ## Linting & Code Formatting

 There are a lot of options out there when it comes to checking your code for